Applications for NSURP 2023 are now closed.

 Unfortunately, campus and laboratory closures due to COVID-19 have forced the cancellation of many formal summer research experience programs.
 The impact of COVID-19 disruptions is especially profound on BIPOC (Black, Indigenous, People of Color) and Latinx students.
 The National Summer Undergraduate Research Project (NSURP) is designed to:

 - Match-make BIPOC and Latinx undergraduate students on a nationwide-level to Microbiology, Immunology, and Cancer Biology laboratory mentors who can provide a remote summer research project experience.

 - Provide a BIPOC and Latinx science and professional development seminar series for those students.

 - Provide a platform for the matched students to present their research online in an official capacity.

-- How: Mentors will submit project descriptions to the NSURP site; at the same time BIPOC undergraduate students will submit applications for a match through the site.
+- How: Mentors will submit project descriptions to the NSURP site; at the same time URM undergraduate students will submit applications for a match through the site.
 The NSURP team will connect students with mentors and from there, the research project is in the hands of the student and the mentor.
 NSURP organizers will arrange weekly seminars and professional development talks that students are also expected to participate in.

 - Where: Wherever you are right now.
 This experience is meant to be completely virtual.